-Why you should include gold in your financial kingdom.
+Why you should buy gold and add it to your financial kingdom.

 I fall into the second category (or close to it).
-Not only should you make gold part of your financial foundation, it should be in the form of actual physical gold as opposed to investing in gold through an ETF (for example).
+Not only should you buy gold as part of your financial foundation, but it should also be in the form of actual physical gold as opposed to investing in gold through an ETF (for example).

 It wasn’t until 1974 that it was once again legal for American citizens to own gold.
 In that brief period of time, gold went from $20 per ounce to $124 per ounce.
 Since then, as the American money supply has risen, so has the price of gold.
-On January 1, 2020, the price of gold was just over $1500 per ounce.
+On January 1, 2020, if you wanted to buy gold, it was just over $1500 per ounce.
 On August 4, it broke the $2000 mark and, in the month since then, has been floating between $1900 and $2000.

 In 2020, again the United States fired up the printing presses.
 To soften the blow of massive unemployment, the government handed out stimulus checks to individuals and businesses.
 This pumped more fiat currency into the world.
 Every time a government increases its money supply, the value of gold goes up as the value of its currency goes down.

 The most certain way for you to stabilize your own personal finances in the face of these moves by the government is to buy gold.
 There is only so much gold in the world.
 That amount grows a little bit each year, but it is a very predictable process.
 Because of this, governments can’t tamper with the value of gold and as an owner, you can be confident in its value.

 There are three basic levels at which a person can interact with gold.
 The first is to simply ignore this advice and stay away from gold altogether.
 Many savvy financial people follow this path.
 They do so because they trust our financial institutions to remain stable.
 They feel that money put into a slow mover such as gold could be put to better use in a high return area such as the stock market.